cylc/cylc-flow/doc/src/task-job-submission.rst

 events such as a machine being rebooted with tasks running on it, or network problems that prevent task messages from getting back to the suite host.

-Tasks can be polled on demand by right-clicking on them in gcylc or using the ``cylc poll`` command.
+Tasks can be polled on demand by using the
+``cylc poll`` command.

 Tasks are polled automatically, once, if they timeout while queueing in a